-Relationships are not just necessary for our survival, but play a major role in our happiness in life.
+Are you looking for answers to your relationship problems?
+Do you know that you can find the answers in relationship books?
+Relationships are not just necessary for our survival, but play a major role in our happiness in life?
 When we think of being in love, which is a major source of happiness, we think of sharing that with another person.

 Yet, we don’t get any training or education on healthy relationship habits.
 Issues of money, sex, or emotions, all important aspects of adult relationships go unaddressed.

 We are left to figure it out on our own.
-Navigating our emotions, and the emotions of our partner with these sensitive issues is essential to relationship happiness.
-That is why it is important to educate yourself on healthy relationship dynamics, and to practice them.
+Navigating our emotions, and the emotions of our partnership with these sensitive issues are essential to relationship happiness.
+That is why it is important to educate yourself on healthy relationship dynamics and to practice them.

 Below are 31 relationship books that will change your life.
 Regardless of the state of your relationship, you just might find many kernels of wisdom in these resources.
 These books are some of the best resources and help I’ve found for getting in touch with what makes healthy and happy relationship work.